-This financial report covers the consolidated financial statement of the consolidated entity consisting of Strike Resources Limited (the Company), its subsidiaries and investments in associates (the Consolidated Entity or Strike).
-The financial report is presented in the Australian
+This financial report covers the consolidated financial statement of the consolidated entity consisting of Strike Resources Limited (ASX:SRK) (the Company or SRK), its subsidiaries and investments in associates (the Consolidated Entity or Strike).
+The financial report is presented in the Australian currency.